-bitxor

-Bitwise exclusive OR operator: A bit will be 1 if it differs between the two popped operands.
+bitxor Bitwise exclusive OR operator: A bit will be 1 if it differs between the two popped operands.
 For example (assuming numbers can be written as bit strings on the command-line): 00101000 00100010 bitand will give 00001010.
 Note that the bitwise operators only work on integer type datasets.

-- 1shift Bitwise left shift operator: shift all the bits of the first operand to the left by a number of times given by the second operand.
-For example (assuming numbers can be written as bit strings on the command-line): 00101000 2 1shift will give 10100000.
+lshift Bitwise left shift operator: shift all the bits of the first operand to the left by a number of times given by the second operand.
+For example (assuming numbers can be written as bit strings on the command-line): 00101000 2 lshift will give 10100000.
 This is equivalent to multiplication by 4.
-Note that the bitwise operators only work on integer type datasets. - rshift Bitwise right shift operator: shift all the bits of the first operand to the right by a number of times given by the second operand.
+Note that the bitwise operators only work on integer type datasets.

+rshift Bitwise right shift operator: shift all the bits of the first operand to the right by a number of times given by the second operand.
 For example (assuming numbers can be written as bit strings on the command-line): 00101000 2 rshift will give 00001010.
-Note that the bitwise operators only work on integer type datasets. - Bitwise not (more formally known as one's complement) operator: flip all the bits of the popped operand (note that this is the only unary, or single operand, bitwise operator).
+Note that the bitwise operators only work on integer type datasets.

+Bitwise not (more formally known as one's complement) operator: flip all the bits of the popped operand (note that this is the only unary, or single operand, bitwise operator).
 In other words, any bit with a value of 0 is changed to 1 and vice-versa.
 For example (assuming numbers can be written as bit strings on the command-line): 00101000 bitnot will give 11010111.
-Note that the bitwise operators only work on integer type datasets/numbers. - uint8 Convert the type of the popped operand to 8-bit un-signed integer type (see Section 4.4 [Numeric data types], page 98).
-The internal conversion of C will be used. - Convert the type of the popped operand to 8-bit signed integer type (see Section 4.4 [Numeric data types], page 98).
-The internal conversion of C will be used. - uint16 Convert the type of the popped operand to 16-bit un-signed integer type (see Section 4.4 [Numeric data types], page 98).
-The internal conversion of C will be used. - int16 Convert the type of the popped operand to 16-bit signed integer (see Section 4.4 [Numeric data types], page 98).
-The internal conversion of C will be used. - uint32 Convert the type of the popped operand to 32-bit un-signed integer type (see Section 4.4 [Numeric data types], page 98).
-The internal conversion of C will be used. - int32 Convert the type of the popped operand to 32-bit signed integer type (see Section 4.4 [Numeric data types], page 98).
-The internal conversion of C will be used. - uint64 Convert the type of the popped operand to 64-bit un-signed integer (see Section 4.4 [Numeric data types], page 98).
-The internal conversion of C will be used. - float32 Convert the type of the popped operand to 32-bit (single precision) floating point (see Section 4.4 [Numeric data types], page 98).
+Note that the bitwise operators only work on integer type datasets/numbers.

+uint8 Convert the type of the popped operand to 8-bit unsigned integer type (see Section 4.5 [Numeric data types], page 114).
 The internal conversion of C will be used.

+int8 Convert the type of the popped operand to 8-bit signed integer type (see Section 4.5 [Numeric data types], page 114).
+The internal conversion of C will be used.

+uint16 Convert the type of the popped operand to 16-bit unsigned integer type (see Section 4.5 [Numeric data types], page 114).
+The internal conversion of C will be used.

-Convert the type of the popped operand to 64-bit (double precision) floating point (see Section 4.4 [Numeric data types], page 98).
+int16 Convert the type of the popped operand to 16-bit signed integer (see Section 4.5 [Numeric data types], page 114).
 The internal conversion of C will be used.